 Deep Water Culture (DWC)

 DWC involves a combination of oxygenated water and nutrient solution over which plants are suspended.
 The roots grow out into deep buckets, which contain oxygen stones at the bottom.
-With complete access to water, nutrients and oxygen, plants grow extremely fast and yields are enormous.
+With complete access to water, nutrients and oxygen, plants grow extremely fast, and yields are enormous.
 The DWC system also allows for many variations to the setup, making it quite the versatile technique which is great for beginners.

 Perhaps the most fun-sounding name of hydroponic techniques, bubbleponics is nothing more than a Deep Water Culture system that is top-fed.
 Here plant roots receive a stream of aerated nutrient solution from above, which makes roots grow even faster in the vegetative period.